rrangaiya/opti-pipelines-yaml/README.md

 The `msbuild` task in the pipelines will apply the Release transformation on the web.config file.

-When deploying to the respective environments, the App Service Deploy task (`Integration` pipeline) and the DXP Deployment API (`Release` pipeline) will apply environment transform files on the web.config in the Web/Nuget package.
+When deploying to the respective environments, the DXP Deployment API will apply the environment transform files on the web.config in the code package.
 Set the BuildAction for environment transform files to `Content` so that they are included in the package.

 ## Environments